-Palm trees and houses of Trogir
+Palm trees and houses of Trogir, Croatia

 What to see in Trogir, Croatia?
 All about the little details